With these five violin intonation exercises, you will play music more in tune, hear relative intonation better, and achieve your musical goals faster!

 5. Record Yourself – Be Your Own Teacher

 Another tip I have often shared as a teacher is to record yourself.
 I know it can sound scary and you might be self-conscious, but you would be surprised at what things you miss when practicing.
 Even going slowly, many things might be missed.
 There can be so much feedback for your left hand, right hand, and posture.
 Maybe you aren’t sure why a shift isn’t as clean as you want it or your first finger is always flat in the third position.
 Use your cell phone to record yourself and be your own teacher.
 You might even mute the sound so you just play yourself the video to notice any clunkiness, for example.
 With time you’ll get used to this, so it won’t be as much stressful as it might be at the beginning.

 Once you recorded yourself, you can submit the video and get feedback from a professional violin teacher.
 I offer it to all students at Julia’s Violin Academy.
 In the feedback reply, you will get information about what is done well and what needs improvement.
 If you are not a member of Julia’s Violin Academy yet, request your invitation now!

-The violin can be a tricky instrument because of how many things we need to keep track of—beautiful tone, left-hand ease, musical phrasing, rhythm, and timing—but with these tips, I hope playing in tune will at least be a little easier.
+The violin can be a tricky instrument because of how many things we need to keep track of—beautiful tone, left-hand ease, musical phrasing, rhythm, and timing—but with these violin intonation exercises, I hope playing in tune will at least be a little easier.
 Of course, like with anything else, (slow) practice and patience will help.
-Intonation is a constant work-in-progress but the goal is to play in tune more often until it becomes more natural.
+Intonation is a constant work in progress but the goal is to play in tune more often until it becomes more natural.